WaylonWalker/waylonwalker.github.io/content/flexbox-zombies.md

 I will use the following markup throughout the article, each with different css applied.

 **note**  The animated container is inspired by the flexbox-zombies course.
 I really like how it allows you to see the responsiveness of each layout.
+In the early example the reasoning may not be aparent, but as we go along some of the flexbox parameters will make more sense if we are viewing them on a dynamic layout since flexbox is designed for building responsive design.

 ```HTML